 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as explained in Part Two.
-Then, get it all configured as explained in Part Three.
-After all this is in place, you can then connect all of the dots using plugins.
+Simple … first, set up your site as shown in Part Two.
+Then, configure everything as described in Part Three.
+After all this is in place, you then automate your content distribution with plugins such as the ones listed in the section below.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at a number of traffic-generation WordPress plugins that can:
+Let’s take a brief look at a number of WordPress plugins that can help to:

-- Post content to social sites and social bookmarking sites
+- Syndicate content to social media sites and social bookmarking websites

 - Post comments automatically to other blogs

-- Post content automatically via RSS to other blogs
+- Distribute content automatically to other blogs via RSS

 Jetpack

-You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish your content using a WordPress plugin like JetPack.
+You can get your posts automatically distributed to sites like Facebook, Twitter, Tumblr, LinkedIn, Google+ and more as soon as you publish new content using a plugin like JetPack.

 Download URL: https://jetpack.com/

-Once this section is configured, you will be able to automatically share your posts on Tumblr, Facebook, Twitter, Google+, LinkedIn, and more …
+Configure this section to automatically share your posts on Tumblr, Facebook, Twitter, LinkedIn, GooglePlus, and more …

-(Distribute your posts to various social media networks.)
+(Distribute your posts automatically to various social accounts.)

 The Publicize feature adds a new section to your Publish box …

-(Publicize account options displayed in the publishing area.)
+(Publicize account details displayed in your publishing area.)

-(As soon as new posts are published, they will be automatically syndicated online.)
+(As soon as content is published, it will be automatically distributed online.)

-The Jetpack plugin provides an automated and hands-free way to get more exposure online for your content on social media networks.
+Jetpack provides an automated and hands-free way to create more exposure online for your content on social sites.

 CommentLuv